 Madame Xanadu hails from 1978 and had her own short lived series in 1981.
 She was always in her magic shop reading her tarots and narrating strange tales a la Cain and Abel of House of Mystery.

-Vandal Savage, fittingly, is from the golden age of comics.
-First appearance 1943; somebody tell me what comic because I don't know - my golden age comic collection fits in a drawer.
+Vandal Savage, fittingly, is from the Golden Age of comics.
+First appearance 1943; somebody tell me what comic because I don't know - my Golden Age comic collection fits in a drawer, okay, I don't have a Golden Age comicbook collection.
 I tend to read past the official DC history of Savage because he's Jack the Ripper and this and that historical figure - I just can't swallow that.
-What I do like is that Vandal has an arch enemy who has also made it in the new DCU - the Resurrection Man.
+What I do like is that Vandal has a lesser known archenemy who has also made it in the new DCU - the Resurrection Man.

 Ystina, the Shining Knight, is from the Morrison epic, Seven Soldiers of Victory.
 She has four issues devoted to her battle with the Queen of the Sheeda.
 Oh yeah, she has a crush on Sir Galahad.